 Interpolation — Determines the interpolation mode used when reading voxel data from the channel inputs.

-Volume Step Length — Only applicable when rendering Volume mediums.
+Volume Step Percent — Only applicable when rendering Volume mediums, is the percentage of the voxel size.
 This attribute may need to be adjusted depending on the surface.
-The default value for the step length is 4 meters.
+The default value is 100% of the voxel size.
 Should the volume be smaller than this, the step length will need to be decreased.
 Please note that decreasing this will reduce the render speed.
 Increasing this value will cause the ray marching algorithm to take longer steps.
 Should the step length far exceed the volume’s dimensions, then the ray marching algorithm will take a single step through the whole volume.
 Most accurate results are obtained when the step length is as small as possible.

-Use Volume Step Length for Volume Shadow Ray Step Length — Check box for using the Volume Step Length for the Volume Shadow Ray Step Length as well.
+Use Volume Step for Volume Shadow — Check box to use the Volume Step Length for the Volume Shadow Ray Step Length.

 Single Scatter Amount — Determines how often direct light is calculated in the volume.